 Our first morning of married life in our new flat was disturbed by a phone ringing in the communal hallway.
 After ignoring it for a while (we weren’t in from our travels until 2.a.m.), I went to answer it.
 It was my mum checking that we had got home safely.
 I was naïve enough to think that as a married woman (girl) my mum would stop worrying about me.
 Now, as a mother and grandmother, I realise that the worry never stops.
 Anyhow on wakening (we were too tired to wonder how the bed got made up) we realised that various bits of furniture had materialised, the wedding gifts had been unpacked and put away and the place looked quite homely.
 An envelope sitting beside the bed contained a cheque for £100, a gift from G’s mum and dad.

 We headed for the city centre to buy furniture.
-Do any of you remember Greys furniture in Montgomery St.?
-Well we headed there and for our £100 we were able to buy a wardrobe and dressing table, four Ercol dining room chairs and a small ‘ cottage’ suite.
+Do you remember Donaldson and Lyttle furniture shop?
+Well we headed there and for our £100 we were able to buy a wardrobe, dressing table, four Ercol dining room chairs and a small ‘ cottage’ suite.
 We couldn’t wait for it all to be delivered.
 In a week we had become an old married couple.
 We settled down to married life, the two of us and the mice.
 We weren’t aware of them until one night while watching the telly ( a black and white set from Radio Rentals) I noticed something moving in the corner of the living room.
 The scream I let out could only be heard by any dogs in the immediate vicinity.
 Suffice to say there was a large family of them and for the next few months I was reluctant to return to the flat on my own.

 Meanwhile on the political front, the SDLP had come into existence.
 The British Army which had been welcomed by the Catholic community was now seen as the enemy and soldiers were being killed.
 Charlie Haughey was found guilty of importing weapons destined for Northern nationalists .